By Dr. Randy Carlson

 Ephesians 4:23

 Ephesians 4:26

-Ephesians 4:28Four Things to Know about Desire Click To Tweet
+Ephesians 4:28The Solution to Self Click To Tweet

 Has this article been encouraging?
 Take your intentional life in Christ to the next level and you can receive ongoing, monthly coaching from Dr. Randy Carlson.
 Become a member of the Intentional Living Center today with your monthly gift of any amount.